 - To the skillet, add the red bell pepper, garlic, and ginger to the vegetable mix, cooking for 2-3 minutes until fragrant.

 - Stir the coconut milk mixture in with the vegetables in the skillet and bring to a low simmer for 3-4 minutes.
 Add vegetable stock as desired.
-Remember to add salt along the way, and taste test at the end, adjusting for salt levels.
-Add a squeeze of fresh lime juice, if using.
+Remember to add salt along the way, and taste test at the end, adjusting for salt levels (you will need enough salt to bring out the flavors in the sauce).
+Finish with a squeeze of fresh lime juice.

 - Serve with rice.
 Garnish with chopped cashews, scallions, and cilantro, as desired.